-4 strategies to pay off credit card debt fast
+4 strategies to pay off credit card debt faster

 If you carry credit card balances month to month, paying off that debt fast might be easier than you think.
 The key is developing a good plan and sticking to it.
-These four strategies can help you decide which course you should take to quickly pay off any credit card debt you have.
+These four strategies can help you decide which course to take to quickly pay off any credit card debt.

 Target one debt at a time

-- Pay off the card with the smallest balance first, then take the money you were paying for that debt and use it to pay down the next smallest balance.
+With the snowball method, you pay off the card with the smallest balance first.
+Once you’ve repaid the balance in full, you take the money you were paying for that debt and use it to help pay down the next smallest balance.

 Pay more than the minimum

-Simple solution: Pay a bit extra each month.
+Pay a bit extra each month if you can.
 Every dollar over the minimum payment goes toward your balance—and the smaller your balance, the less you have to pay in interest.

-Consolidating your debt can let you combine several higher-interest balances into one with a lower rate, so you can pay down your debt faster without increasing payment amounts.
+Consolidating your debt lets you combine several higher-interest balances into one with a lower rate, so you can pay down your debt faster without increasing payment amounts.
 Here are two common ways to consolidate debt: